maliMirkec/personal-website/source/about-me/index.md

 id: 79
 banner2:
   span: "Do you like what I do?
 Do you think I could help you with your project?"
-  btn1: "Hire me"
+  btn1: "Get in touch"
-  btn2: "Earliest This November"
+  btn2: "Say hi or propose a topic"
 comments: false
 date: 2016-08-14 08:17:36
-description: I am Silvestar Bistrović, fearless consultant developer, JAMstack enthusiast, Wordpress coder, and blog writer.
+description: I am Silvestar Bistrović, fearless web developer, CSS craftsman, JAMstack enthusiast, and Wordpress theme specialist.
 sidebar: true
 ---

-I am Silvestar Bistrović, fearless web developer, [JAMstack](//jamstack.org/) enthusiast, Wordpress coder, and blog writer.
+I am Silvestar Bistrović, fearless web developer, CSS craftsman, [JAMstack](//jamstack.org/) enthusiast, and Wordpress theme specialist.

-[Hexo](//hexo.io/), [Middleman](//middlemanapp.com/), [Netlify](//www.netlify.com/), [Cloudflare](//www.cloudflare.com/), [Cloudinary](//cloudinary.com/), [Gulp](//gulpjs.com/), [Webpack](//webpack.js.org/), and [Git](//git-scm.com/) are just part of my JAMstack skill set.
+I enjoy creating pixel-perfect, responsive, and modern websites.
+My focus is on delivering the best experience for users on every device.
+Making faster, lighter, and more secure sites using Wordpress or Static Page Generators is my specialty.

-Besides pixel-perfect design, my focus is on performance.
-Projects I manage have high scores on page speed testing tools.
+When I am not coding, I like to write new articles on my blog.

-I am working as a freelance web developer at [Toptal](//www.toptal.com/resume/silvestar-bistrovic#trust-nothing-but-brilliant-freelancers).
+I am working as a freelance web developer, and I am working remotely from my office in Osijek, Croatia.

 If you want to get in touch, [contact me](https://silvestar.typeform.com/to/p8HdMq) or [a tweet](twitter.com/malimirkeccita).